tasdikrahman/tasdikrahman.me/_posts/2017-06-01-Implementing-role-based-access-Control-easyrbac-python.md

 ## Main Idea behind it

-If I have some 100 users in my system and for each user I am writing some form of ACL using which the system makes choices whether he should be having authorisation for different actions on resources.
-At it's base, this is how it works.
+If I have some 100 users in my system and for each user.
+I need to have some form of ACL using which the system makes choices whether they should be having authorisation for different actions on resources.
+Meaning, only the actors should be able to perform only those actions for which they are having authorisation.

 How do you solve that?